 Lexember is a social-media challenge to add one word to your constructed language each day of the month.
-Lexember was created by Mia DeSanzo and Pete Bleackley in 2012, so this will be its tenth year!
+Lexember was created by Mia DeSanzo and Pete Bleackley in 2012, so this will be its eleventh year!
 Adding a word a day is certainly an easily achievable goal, something that you can do over a cup of coffee, on a commute, or when pulling out your smartphone.

 If you already have a conlang that you’ll be adding words to, check out Stephen Escher’s “12 Tips for Lexember.”

 If you don’t have a conlang, what a great time to start one!
 How to do that?

 - Hate a blank page?
 You can create a totally random language with Vulgarlang and then start editing it.

 - You can check out my zine article on creating a naming language, my publisher Mark Rosenfelder’s Language Construction Kitlet, or my own book, Langmaker.

 To create a naming language, each day choose a different meaning from these tables, making sure to have a fairly even mix of adjectives and nouns.

 You can use these tables to generate names in the following ways:

 - adjective1 + adjective2: “Noble and Shining” (Alberta)

 - noun1 + noun2: “Elf Ruler” (Avery)